 Should I have reconstruction with my mastectomy or wait?

 When you choose to have breast reconstruction is a personal decision.
 Some patients choose to have their reconstruction performed at the same time as their mastectomy while others prefer to wait.
 Dr. Moore recommends you schedule a consultation after your cancer diagnosis so you can begin thinking about your options and when you may want reconstruction surgery.
 If you decide to have reconstruction at the same time as your mastectomy, Dr. Moore can work with your oncologist to plan your surgery.

 ReGAIN Your stunning shape

 Although the breast reconstruction process is lengthy, it is often worth it to restore the self-confidence of those who have endured a serious illness or trauma.
-Having a breast reconstruction at Just The Right Curves has helped many women decrease the emotional and physical impact that having a mastectomy can bring while also reclaiming their self-confidence and figure.
+Having a breast reconstruction at Plastic Surgery Institute of Utah has helped many women decrease the emotional and physical impact that having a mastectomy can bring while also reclaiming their self-confidence and figure.
 If you have been diagnosed with breast cancer, have had trauma to the chest, or were born with a defect that affects the appearance of your breasts, we invite you to call our Midvale, UT office.
 Schedule your consultation with board-certified plastic surgeon Dr. Kirk Moore, who understands the positive impact that healthy breasts have on his patients.